c4collins/the-rust-programming-language-rust-2021/README.md

 ## Usage

+- in general:

+    `cargo run --bin minigrep`

+- with a script:

     `./run.sh chapter_02-programming_a_guessing_game/guessing_game/`

+    These were intended to be mostly references for the commands for various cases (especially the options in test.sh) but they're useful and usable.

+    [NOTE: I'd like to rewrite this all as one Rust program (maybe after Ch.12) but we'll see how it goes.]

     - `build.sh` will do a development build & then run the project
         - `rustc.sh` is the same thing but without cargo
     - `run.sh` will only build if necessary
     - `build-release.sh` will do a release build
     - `check.sh` will do a check without a build step
     - `test.sh` will format and test